Ecuadorian hermit crab: Studies

 Coenobita compressus prefers the odors of foods that they have not recently eaten.
 Hermit crabs exposed to one food for at least 9 hours preferred foods having other odors for the next 6 hours.
 This short-term avoidance of food (like human beings who get bored with the same meals over and over again) compels the crabs to seek out a wider range of food.
 This might be advantageous to the crabs, possibly through the consumption of a more nutritionally balanced diet.
 Ecuadorian hermit crabs can make a chirping sound to communicate with each other.

 As pets

 Hermit crabs overall were once seen as a "throwaway pet" that would live only a few months, but species such as C. clypeatus have a 23-year lifespan if properly treated and some have lived longer than 32 years.
+Many are neglected though even as Hermit crabs are characterised as curious, intelligent and social.
 Similarly, Ecuadorian hermit crabs have been known to live to over 30 years.
 In general, and despite their moniker, hermit crabs are social animals that do best in groups.